wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-hadoop-r-scripts-linux.md

 - [Install Solr on HDInsight clusters](/documentation/articles/hdinsight-hadoop-solr-install-v1).
 Use cluster customization to install Solr on HDInsight Hadoop clusters.
 Solr allows you to perform powerful search operations on stored data.

 - [Install Hue on HDInsight clusters](/documentation/articles/hdinsight-hadoop-hue-linux).
 Use cluster customization to install Hue on HDInsight Hadoop clusters.
-Hue is a set of <!-- deleted by customization Web applications --><!-- keep by customization: begin --> web sites <!-- keep by customization: end --> used to interact with a Hadoop cluster.
+Hue is a set of Web applications used to interact with a Hadoop cluster.

+
+[hdinsight-cluster-customize]: /documentation/articles/hdinsight-hadoop-customize-cluster-v1
+[hdinsight-install-spark]: /documentation/articles/hdinsight-hadoop-spark-install-linux
+
+
 [hdinsight-cluster-customize]: hdinsight-hadoop-customize-cluster-v1.md
 [hdinsight-install-spark]: hdinsight-hadoop-spark-install-linux.md
+